coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 3. Clear Legal Framework and Policy: development and enforcement of legal policies and procedures for AI use, which ensure they align with current IP laws including copyright.
-4. Ethics in Data Sourcing: source data ethically, ensuring all date used for training the AI models is either created in-house, or obtained with all necessary permissions, or is sourced from public domains which provide sufficient license for the organization’s intended use.
+4. Ethics in Data Sourcing: source data ethically, ensuring all data used for training the AI models is either created in-house, or obtained with all necessary permissions, or is sourced from public domains which provide sufficient license for the organization’s intended use.